|

 be able to determine if the bomb was accidentally or intentionally

 triggered.
-(May 11, 1978) no12may78, no13may78
+(May 11, 1978)no12may78, no13may78

-1953 Seagrave pumper assigned to
+Apparatus note: 1953 Seagrave pumper assigned to

-brush fire duties
+brush fire duties.

-truck placed in service.
-Former Air
+in service.

-Force ambulance was purchased as military surplus for $700.00 in
+as military surplus for $700 in

 1978.
-Low-mileage vehicle (11,000 miles) was obtained from
+The low-mileage vehicle (11,000 miles) is obtained from

-an Army Surplus Depot and rebuilt by firefighters (with
+an Army Surplus Depot and rebuilt by firefighters, with

-and #2 and at the Town Shop.
+$1,500.
+Work is done at both fire stations and at the Town Shop.
 (May 10, 1979)

 Fire department accepts applications for four

-positions.
 First step in application process is passing an

 aptitude test administered by the Employment Security Commission.